kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/topics/crd-changes/v1alpha7-to-v1beta1.md

 #### Change to subnet

-In v1beta1, `Subnet` of `OpenStackCluster` is modified to `Subnets` to allow specification of two existent subnets for the dual-stack scenario.
+In v1beta1, `Subnet` of `OpenStackCluster` is modified to `Subnets` to allow specification of two existing subnets for the dual-stack scenario.

 ```yaml
   subnet: